The Second Census, Part II

 55 (con’t) they shall inherit according to the names of the tribes of their fathers.

 This confirms what has already been deduced and it forms the third requirement concerning land division.
-The term, “the tribes of their fathers,” indicates the named tribes of the sons of Israel, minus Levi, and inclusive of Manasseh and Benjamin who represent Joseph.
+The term, “the tribes of their fathers,” indicates the named tribes of the sons of Israel, minus Levi, and inclusive of Manasseh and Ephraim who represent Joseph.

 al pi ha’goral – “according to the mouth of the lot.”
 It is an interesting expression which personifies the lot.
 As the lot speaks out, so shall the inheritance be.
 And again, it says, “between the larger and the smaller.”